Cellular bases of generalized q-Schur algebras: Highest weight representations

 \begin{defn} Let $M$ be a given $\Schur$-module.
 If $\lambda$ in $W\pi$ has the property that $1_\lambda M \ne 0$ but $1_\mu M = 0$ for all $\mu \dom \lambda$, then we say that $\lambda$ is a \emph{highest weight} of $M$ and we call any nonzero element of $1_\lambda M$ a \emph{highest weight vector}.
 If $0 \ne x_0 \in M$ is a weight vector such that $E_i \cdot x_0 = 0$ for every $i \in I$, then $x_0$ is called a \emph{maximal vector} of $M$. \end{defn}

 A highest weight vector is also a maximal vector.
 If $M \ne 0$ is a finite dimensional $\Schur$-module then $M$ has at least one highest weight vector, because there are only finitely many weights in $M$.
-It follows that $M$ has a maximal vector.
+It follows that $M$ has at least one maximal vector.
 We wish to study the submodules of $M$ which are generated by a chosen maximal vector.